Willie Robertson

-Willie Jess Robertson (born April 22, 1972) is an American TV personality, businessman, author and news contributor.
+William Jess Robertson (born April 22, 1972) is an American TV personality, businessman, author and news contributor.
 He is best known for his appearances on the reality TV series Duck Dynasty on A&E, and is the current CEO of the company Duck Commander.
-Robertson lives in West Monroe, Louisiana with his wife Korie and his children: John Luke, Sadie, Will, Rowdy, Bella, and Rebecca.
+Robertson lives in West Monroe, Louisiana, with his wife Korie and his children: John Luke, Sadie, Will, Rowdy, Bella, and Rebecca.

 Childhood

 Robertson was born at Tri-Ward General Hospital in Bernice, Louisiana, in Union Parish, to Phil and Marsha Kay Robertson.
 He was born 2 days before his father's 26th birthday.
 He has two older brothers, Alan and Jase, one younger sister, Phyllis, and one younger brother, Jep.
 Willie grew up around hunting and the outdoors, and spent considerable time around Duck Commander, a small business run by his father.
 Willie handled various tasks at the company, including building duck calls and handling business calls.